kiran94/prfiesta/README.md

 - `GH_HOST` is set to your enterprise instance's API URL.
 Reach out to your internal GitHub team if you are not sure what this should be.
 - `GITHUB_ENTERPRISE_TOKEN` a [personal access token](https://docs.github.com/en/enterprise-cloud@latest/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) generated on your GitHub Enterprise instance.

+## GitHub Rate Limiting

+Depending on your input parameters, you may end up in a situation where you are being [Rate Limited](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting) by the GitHub API.

+See this [Notebook](./notebooks/misc/rate_limit.ipynb) on a way to handle this.

 ## Environment Variables